 There are many variables to consider when looking to buy a new wok including the type of cooking that will be done, the number of people that you are cooking for and how often the wok would be in use.

 Trying to sort through the hundreds of woks that are available can be overwhelming so it is important to keep the following basics in mind to ensure that you make the right purchase for you.
 Here are some of the basic things that you should know when looking to buy a wok for your kitchen.

 There are three common ways that a wok is constructed and each has its value and importance depending on what type of cooking you will be doing and how well they will fit into your budget.

-Stamped – The metal is machine pressed and molded into the common bowl-like shape.
-They can be molded with or without a flat bottom option and tend to have a smooth interior that can develop hot and cold spots with age.
+Stamped – The metal is machine pressed and moulded into the common bowl-like shape.
+They can be moulded with or without a flat bottom option and tend to have a smooth interior that can develop hot and cold spots with age.
 This is a common option and is very affordable for the casual cook.

 Carbon Steel heats up and keeps even cooking temperature better than other materials

 Stainless Steel tends to be heavy and requires a lot of maintenance to maintain the non-stick surface.

 Aluminium is a durable and lightweight material and is generally affordable

 Cast Iron is durable and good for high temp cooking but is heavy and high maintenance